DiegoArmstrong/diegoarmstrong.com/README.md

 You may click the link, check it out, and immediately say, "*wow, this is ugly*", and that is because you are right.

-I am definitely no web-developer, but I do enjoy low-level programming and thinking about things, so I decided to make a static-site-generator in Rust for the sake of owning a space on the internet to gab about things I love!
+I thoroughly enjoy low-level programming and thinking about things, so I decided to make a static-site-generator in Rust for the sake of owning a space on the internet to gab about things I love!